 You'll likely need to implement new policies to balance potential health, safety, and liability risks with supporting the workforce wherever they’re working.
 Employees are looking to leadership to manage and monitor what’s going on in real time, gauge how things are changing, and use that data to forecast what’s ahead.

-Before the pandemic, there was already a need to reduce the amount of unused space and to maximize the efficiency of the workforce.
+Before the pandemic, there was already a need to reduce the amount of unused space and to maximize the efficiency of the workforce — thereby emphasizing the need for space booking software.
 After the onset of COVID-19, data from CoreNet showed almost 70% of organizations were planning to reduce their office space to account for the increase in remote work.